Juvenile Defense Lawyer in Mountain Brook Alabama

 Adjudication

 Adjudication is the legal process where a juvenile court determines whether the minor is responsible for the alleged offense.
-This decision is similar to a verdict in adult trials and can lead to various outcomes, including probation, community service, or placement in a juvenile facility.
-Understanding this process is crucial, as it directly impacts the subsequent steps and the juvenile’s future record status.
+This decision can lead to outcomes like probation, community service, or placement in a juvenile facility, affecting the juvenile’s record status.

 Probation